screencloud/screenbox-buildroot--buildroot/board/qemu/arm-vexpress-tz/readme.txt

 has booted OP-TEE.
 Emulation stopped at OP-TEE core entry.

-Note: QEMU hosts a GDB service listening to TCP port 1234, as set through qemu-system-arm command line option -s.
+Note: QEMU hosts a GDB service listening to TCP port 1234, as set through qemu-system-arm command line option -S.

 Note: To build the GDB server, the following extra options have to be added to the Buildroot configuration: